 Time limits for road traffic accident claim protocols allow a maximum response time of 15 working days.
 Such claims are run via the claims portal and work using this method:

 - Claimant solicitor submits a Claim Notification Form (CNF) to the insurers defending the claim.
 This notification has to provide all of the details and information that a defendant insurer will need to be able to fully investigate the claim and decide upon their view.

 When a defendant insurer fails to respond within the 15 working day limit, the claim will then continue via the pre-action personal injury protocol, stated previously.

-As you would expect with two opposing parties, there are many issues that can arise during the personal injury claims process that are beyond our control and can slow things down.
+As you would expect with two opposing parties, there are many issues that can arise to slow things down.
 As each case is different, there is no way of knowing exactly how long it can take to receive compensation.
 However, what we can do is ensure our claimants aren’t waiting on us for their case to progress.